How-To

 Click on the "Root Account".

-For my example I clicked on "Enable root account" and entered in a password.
+For my example, I clicked on "Enable root account" and entered a password.

 I also checked "Allow root SSH login with password".